Skip to content

 What about something other than SmartSDR?

-To quote Ringo Start Billy Shears, I’ll get by with a little help from my friends.
-Andrew Rodland is working on an application to run beside SmartSDR for Windows, that talks MIDI to HaliKey, and will trigger PTT on your Flex.
+To quote Ringo Starr Billy Shears, I’ll get by with a little help from my friends.
+Andrew Rodland is working on an application (2026-01-14: Now released!) to run beside SmartSDR for Windows, that talks MIDI to HaliKey, and will trigger PTT on your Flex.
 He also implemented a software keyer, so you can use HaliKey for morse code in Windows, which wasn’t available before!
 This bridges the gap left behind by the combined deficiencies of: TinyUSB library, USB CDC ACM spec, Windows drivers, and Flex Radio’s lack of spare time.

 In short, NetKeyer does everything we want in Windows.